Friday, 12 September 2025

 • Reading: Remember 15-20 minutes reading to an adult every day is the optimum and should be continuing into Year 6.
 Please also encourage your child to read by themselves and then discuss the text afterwards, sharing opinions, their favourite part or questioning what happened so as to ensure that your child is understanding the text as well as reading it.
 All children have a Reading record to take home.

-We hope that you have a wonderful half term.
+We hope that you all have a fantastic, restful weekend.
+Keep Cool!

 Mrs Hurley, Mr Greenfield and Mrs Witherall